 (a) Board certified or qualified for Board certification.
-Where membership and privileges are granted on the basis of Board qualification, certification must be obtained within five years of completion of training or sooner as required by the department or within three years from the expiration of original Board certification or recertification.
-Failure to become certified within the time allowed under these Bylaws, as required by the appropriate Board, or Rules and Regulations of the applicant's department or section, shall result in the voluntary, automatic relinquishment of Medical Staff membership and privileges.
+Where membership and privileges are granted on the basis of Board qualification, certification must be obtained within five years of completion of training.
+Failure to become certified within the time allowed under these Bylaws, or failure to pass the Board certification exam on the third attempt shall result in the voluntary, automatic relinquishment of Medical Staff membership and privileges.

-For purposes of this section, "Board certification" or "Board certified" means certified and/or shows active participation in the Maintenance of Certification (MOC) program, if applicable, by a board approved by the American Board of Medical Specialties or the Advisory Board for Osteopathic Specialists or by a board determined by the department to be equivalent.
-For purposes of this section, "Board qualification" or "Board qualified" means the applicant has completed the training necessary to be accepted to become/applied for and been accepted to become an active candidate for certification as determined by the appropriate board.
-Where the board requires a period of practice prior to submitting an application for certification, the applicant will be deemed qualified during this time period if the director of his/her training program certifies that he/she has met all training requirements for qualification by the appropriate board.
+For purposes of this section, "Board certification" or "Board certified" means certified by a board approved by the American Board of Medical Specialties, the Advisory Board for Osteopathic Specialists, the Royal College of Physicians and Surgeons of Canada, the American Board of Podiatric Surgery or the American Board of Podiatric Orthopedics and Primary Podiatric Medicine, the American Dental Association or the American Board of Professional Psychologists or by a board determined by the department and Executive Committee to be equivalent.
+For purposes of this section, "Board qualification" or "Board qualified" means the applicant has completed the training necessary to be accepted to become, has applied for and has been accepted to become an active candidate for certification as determined by the appropriate board.
+Where the board requires a period of practice prior to submitting an application for certification, the applicant will be deemed qualified during this time period if the director of his/her training program certifies that the applicant has met all training requirements for qualification by the appropriate board.

-- (b) Exceptions to achieving board certification may be considered in the following circumstances as determined by the Medical Executive Committee: - a. where a particular field or specialty of the department does not have a Board certification: - b. where privileges are limited to surgical assisting or referring only.

-c. to applicants/members where there is a shortage of qualified Medical Staff members in the practitioner's specialty necessary to meet the Medical Center's demand for services where the Medical Executive Committee has determined that the practitioner's training and experience approximates as nearly as possible those assured by Board certification.
+- (b) Exceptions to board eligibility/certification/recertification may be granted in the following circumstances: - a. where a practitioner had membership and privileges as of the date of approval of these bylaws and based upon bylaws then in effect, the practitioner was not required to be certified - b. where a particular field or specialty of the department does not have a Board certification: - c. where the applicant's privileges are limited to surgical assisting or referring only. - d. to applicants/members where there is a shortage of qualified Medical Staff members in the practitioner's specialty necessary to meet the Medical Center's demand for services where the Medical Executive Committee has determined that the practitioner's training and experience approximates as nearly as possible those assured by Board certification. - e. where a practitioner has obtained a level of training experience and expertise commensurate with board certification through an alternative pathway that does not offer board certification.
+(Examples would include training through a foreign training program.)
+75% of the Medical Executive Committee must recommend approval of the exception.

 Members are required to remain board certified.
-Failure to become recertified within three years from the expiration of original Board certification or recertification shall result in the voluntary, automatic relinquishment of Medical Staff membership and privileges.
+Failure to become recertified within three years from the expiration of original board certification or recertification shall result in the voluntary, automatic relinquishment of Medical Staff membership and privileges.